 How you approach saving into your pension plan when you’re in your twenties and thirties can make a huge difference to how much you’ll have later on.
 We explain some pension basics – how it works, why it can be a good idea to make the most of it when you’re young and how to go about it.

-When you’re in your 20s and early 30s, for a lot of people money concerns will focus on the near future – saving for a rainy day, putting something towards clearing that student debt – oh – and making your cash last until payday.
+When you’re in your twenties and early thirties, saving money will likely be about the near future – a holiday, a first home, putting something towards clearing that student debt or just making it to payday.

-Pensions aren’t something that many people begin to really focus on until they hit their late 30s, 40s or beyond.
-But read on… because finding out about pensions and doing a little bit of clever saving now could help set you up for a brighter future.
+Pension savings aren’t something that many people tend to focus on until they hit their late thirties, forties or beyond.
+But taking the time to find out about the benefits of pension plans and doing a little bit of clever saving now is worth it – it could help set you up for a brighter future.

-All employers are obliged to provide a workplace pension plan and you’ll be automatically enrolled in it if you’re aged 22 and earning at least £10,000 a year.
-What this usually means is that some of your money is taken from your pay and invested in your workplace pension.
-Your employer also adds some money and the government gives you a tax break on your contributions called ‘tax relief’.
+All employers are obligated to provide you with a workplace pension plan and you’ll be automatically enrolled in it if you’re aged 22 or over and earn more than £10,000 in a tax year.
+What this usually means is that some money is taken from your pay and invested into a workplace pension on your behalf, unless you choose to opt out.
+Your employer adds some money too.

 How much will I be saving?